Skip advert

 Advertisement - Article continues below

-Private buyers will also need to be choosy over which version of X-Trail they go for, because some higher trim versions breach the £40,000 barrier, meaning you’ll need to pay a supplemental tax above the standard rate from the second time the vehicle is taxed until it is six years old.
+Private buyers will also need to be choosy about which version of X-Trail they go for, because some higher trim versions breach the £40,000 barrier, meaning you’ll need to pay the supplemental luxury car tax on top of the standard rate of VED road tax from the second time the vehicle is taxed until it is six years old.

 Depreciation